matangover/dereverberate/README.md

 See `dereverberate.m` for the algorithm implementation in MATLAB code.
 See `audio` for input files used to evaluate the algorithm and the implementation.

-Here is a spectrogram representation of an example input (`audio/EchoSample.mp3`) and the algorithm's results on that input:
+Here is a spectrogram representation of an example input (`audio/EchoSample.mp3`) and the algorithm's results on that input.
+To hear how it sounds, see the `results` folder.

 ![Algorithm results](results/speech/results.png?raw=true)
-To hear the results, see the `results` folder.